HarryCope/QA-Cinema-OMD/ReadMe.md

 ### QA Cinema

-In this project we were given the task to create a Spring/JS-based Web application suitable for a given client specification
+In this project we were given the task to create a Spring/JS-based Web application suitable for a given client specification with a CI/CD pipeline that deploys to the cloud

 ### Prerequisites